heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-17-csharp-simple-serialport-singleton-class.md

 ---
 layout: post
 title: C# - Simple SerialPort singleton class
-description: My singleton class code snippet called SerialPortManager for handling serial data communication in some of my C# projects.
+description: This is a rewritten SerialPort class that is implemented with singleton pattern for handling serial data communication in some of my C# projects.
 keywords: c# programming, singleton design pattern, serial port, serial communication
 tags: [C#, SerialPort, Singleton]
 comments: true